SAP-samples/teched2025-AD170/exercises/ex1/README.md

     ![MDK](images/1.3.3.png)

 4. A new tab will open in your browser.
-Enter  `tdct3ched1-platform` as the origin key for the custom IdP, then click on **Sign in with alternative identity provider**.
+Enter  the following text as the origin key for the custom IdP, then click on **Sign in with alternative identity provider**.

+    ```url
+    tdct3ched1-platform
+    ```

     ![MDK](images/1.3.4.png)